 It's been well said, "Actions speak louder than words."
 Jesus, the Master Teacher, certainly understood this.
-It's significant how few words He spoke, at least recorded words, on one of the most significant days in His earthly life.
-I have in mind the day of His triumphal entry.
+It's significant how few words He spoke, at least recorded words, on one of the most important days in His earthly life.

 We call it "Palm Sunday."
-On Palm Sunday, the Lord Jesus preached two powerful, wordless sermons, recorded in Mark 11:1-11, both of which teach us much about His true identity and mission.
+On the first day of Jesus' passion week, the Master preached two powerful sermons without using a word.
+These wordless sermons, recorded in Mark 11:1-11, have much to say to us about the Messiah's identity and mission, and the difference it should make in our lives.